programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

   # uncomment the geolocator you want to use
 ```

 Finally, using pandas you want to create a column in your spreadsheet called 'latitude'.
-The script will read the existing 'Area_Name' data column, run geopy [geolocator](http://geopy.readthedocs.io/en/latest/#module-geopy.geocoders) on the column using pandas' [apply function](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.apply.html), and generate a latitude coordinate in that column.
+The script will read the existing 'Area_Name' data column, run the geopy [geolocator](http://geopy.readthedocs.io/en/latest/#module-geopy.geocoders) on the column using pandas' [apply function](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.apply.html), and generate a latitude coordinate in that column.
 The same transformation will occur in the 'longitude' column.
 Once this is finished it will output a new CSV file with those two columns:

 ```python
 import geopy